 There are endless ways to explore Yellowstone National Park‘s 2 million acres.
 Here are seven suggestions to help you start planning your own adventure in this iconic and stunning landscape.

 While the roadless areas of Yellowstone are incredibly vast, nearly all of the park’s most famous natural wonders are close to the path of the Grand Loop, the 140-mile, figure-eight-shaped main drag.
-Making lodging or camping plans ahead of time and planning to spend at least a few days (a week or longer would be ideal) traveling the route will allow you plenty of time to explore Old Faithful, Mammoth Hot Springs, Tower Falls, Yellowstone Lake, the Grand Canyon of the Yellowstone and other places along the way.
+This road consists of the north loop, featuring Mammoth Hot Springs and Tower Falls, and the south loop, featuring Old Faithful, Yellowstone Lake, Grand Prismatic, Hayden Valley and Grand Canyon of the Yellowstone.
+Making lodging or camping plans ahead of time and planning to spend at least a few days (a week or longer would be ideal) traveling the route will allow you plenty of time to explore these wonders and other places along the way.

 There are few areas of wilderness as vast and as beautiful as Yellowstone, and a backcountry adventure here promises to be unforgettable.
 Remember that camping in the backcountry requires a permit, and campsites can be reserved in advance.
 Find a backcountry trip planner here.

-2007 marked the return of Yellowstone’s historic yellow buses, originally used in the first half of the 20th century to take passengers on scenic drives throughout the park.
+2007 marked the return of Yellowstone’s historic yellow buses, new inally used in the first half of the 20th century to take passengers on scenic drives throughout the park.
 Now, Xanterra Parks & Resorts offers full-day, partial-day and evening tours aboard the refurbished, retro buses.